Confetti falls as the Mariners play their last game in the Kingdome.

 - There were 14 speakers hanging from the ceiling of the Kingdome, and they were in play.
 In addition, there was a basketball scoreboard raised high above first base when in a baseball configuration.
 Special ground rules addressed the speakers in both fair and foul territory.
 The speakers were hit by batted balls several times.
 In addition, at least three times batted balls stuck in speakers that were in foul territory (ruled strikes).

-The Seattle Mariners moved from the Kingdome across the street to Safeco Field in the middle of the 1999 baseball season.
+The Seattle Mariners moved from the Kingdome across the street to T-Mobile Park in the middle of the 1999 baseball season.
 The Inaugural Game was played on July 15, 1999, the first game after the All-Star break, before a sold out crowd of 44,604.
 Over the years, the ballpark has become regarded as a great place for baseball - for fans and players alike.

-Safeco Field features a unique retractable roof, which covers the field and grandstands like an umbrella but does not enclose the park, preserving an open-air environment.
-It extends or retracts in approximately 15 minutes, and has been in use for all or part of 21% of Mariners games through the 2016 season.
-It is located just a block south of the old Kingdome site, where CenturyLink Field now sits.
+T-Mobile Park features a unique retractable roof, which covers the field and grandstands like an umbrella but does not enclose the park, preserving an open-air environment.
+The three roof panels extend or retract in approximately 15 minutes, and have been in use for all or part of 21% of Mariners games through the 2019 season.
+The ballpark is located just a block south of the old Kingdome site, where CenturyLink Field now sits.

 The current seating capacity is 47,943, with nearly 21,000 seats on the main level; 3,700 bleacher seats; and premium seating on the main, club and suite levels.
 The park is extremely "ambient," allowing fans to walk around the park while still following the action on the field.
 The Pen area in left and center field is a popular area for fans to congregate before and during games.

-In 2001, the Mariners and the City of Seattle hosted the Major League Baseball All-Star Game, with eight Mariners on the American League team that won, and showcasing the Puget Sound region.
+In 2001, the Mariners and the City of Seattle hosted the Major League Baseball All-Star Game on July 10, with eight Mariners on the American League team that beat the National League, 4-1.

 Facts and Figures